 What is a Documentary-Style Wedding Photographer?

-I’m proud to be a documentary-style wedding photographer.
+I’m proud to be a Colorado documentary-style wedding photographer.
 However, I find that many of the couples I work with don’t know what that is or aren’t sure if it’s right for them.
 In this post, I’m going to demystify some of the misconceptions around what this type of photographer is and help you figure out if my style is right for you!

 What is a Documentary-Style Wedding Photographer?